 - Portable, as you will need to position it each time.

 - Mounted (non-powered), requiring manual opening and closing.

 - Powered, which automatically opens and closes.

-Take a look at this blog to find out more about installing a ramp to access your car.
+Take a look at this page to find out more about installing a ramp to access your car.

 Door Automation and Openers